By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Seville airport accident claims guide.

 - The accident should be the result of negligence on the part of another individual, body or party.
 This does not necessarily have to be the fault of an operating body.
 An act of negligence could come from an employee

-- The cause of the accident was a breach in the duty of care owed to members of the (including employees)
+- The cause of the accident was a breach of the duty of care owed to members of the (including employees)

 - As a result of the accident, the claimant has suffered an injury or illness, or both

 The above list is not exhaustive.
-When you discuss your circumstances with our expert team, they will evaluate your case in a free, no obligation consultation.
-If you have any questions regarding the qualities of a valid claim, they will also be able to provide answers to you.
+When you discuss your circumstances with our expert team, they will evaluate your case in a free, no-obligation consultation.
+If you have any questions regarding the qualities of valid Seville airport accident claims, they will also be able to provide answers to you.

 This prohibits various items from being taken on board a flight, such as: